In Hollywood, they say any publicity is good publicity.

 If all else fails, you can always create a fully personalized outreach email from scratch.

-As you do this, update your prospects’ relationship labels.
+As you do this, update your leads relationship labels.

-Relationship labels identify what stage of the relationship you are on with your prospect.
+Relationship labels identify what stage of the relationship you are on with your leads.

-Here’s more on how to manage your Relationship labels with prospects.
+Here’s more on how to manage your Relationship labels with leads.

 All changes to your relationship labels are recorded in NinjaOutreach, so you can track when you first sent your email, first retweeted a post of theirs on Twitter and other actions.